alexelshaikh/el-shaikh.com/_pages/about.md

 profile:
   align: left
-  image: profile.png
+  image: profile_v2.png
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>Office: 04C27</p>
+    <p>Office: 407</p>
-    <p>Hans-Meerwein-Straße 6</p>
+    <p>Imperial College London</p><p>South Kensington Campus</p><p>London SW7 2AZ</p>
-    <p>35043 Marburg, Germany</p>
+    <p>United Kingdom</p>

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 Hi, I am Alex El-Shaikh, a researcher with a background in Computer Science.
-I am 32 years old and have a multicultural heritage—I am half German and half Egyptian.
+I am 33 years old and have a multicultural heritage—I am half German and half Egyptian.
 My passion for understanding and improving technology has shaped my academic journey.
 I hold a Bachelor’s and Master’s in Computer Science, and my PhD research focused on an emerging and fascinating field: developing random access capabilities for DNA storage systems.

 This research has fueled my curiosity about innovative approaches to data storage and how we can meet the growing need for more efficient and scalable systems.
 Beyond DNA storage, I am particularly interested in areas like parallel computing, algorithms, and database systems, where I enjoy tackling challenges and finding creative, practical solutions.